micmejia/bible-dump/AMPC/Mark/Mark 4.md

-And a furious storm of wind [[^p]of hurricane proportions] arose, and the waves kept beating into the boat, so that it was already becoming filled.
+And a furious storm of wind [of hurricane proportions] arose, and the waves kept beating into the boat, so that it was already becoming filled.